Designed for health care organizations that own and operate multiple sites of care

 - Acts in good faith in providing complete and accurate information to AAAHC during the accreditation process and throughout the term of accreditation.

-1The survey of a Network organization may include separate legal entities if the Network organization operates in states which limit the practice of medicine to medical professionals (commonly known as the Corporate Practice of Medicine Doctrine) and the network organization is able to demonstrate appropriate oversight and control of the separate legal entity(ies).
+1The survey of a Network organization may include separate legal entities if the Network organization operates in states which limit the practice of medicine to medical professionals (commonly known as the Corporate Practice of Medicine Doctrine) and the network organization is able to demonstrate appropriate oversight and control of such entities.

 - Contact AAAHC regarding your interest in the Network Accreditation Program.

-- Intra-cycle activities are on-going throughout accreditation term.
+- Conduct on-going intra-cycle activities (*Compliance Surveys) throughout the accreditation term.

-**Site surveys are focused on the ability of the network organization to operate and maintain individual sites in an accreditable manner.
+*Site & Compliance surveys are focused on the ability of the network organization to operate and maintain individual sites in an accreditable manner.

 For more information, contact: